English I (Grade 9)

 English II (Grade 10)

 The emphasis of English II is on improving all communication skills.
-Students read and interpret a variety of literature including Macbeth, Animal Farm, and To Kill A Mockingbird.
-Students study language registers and review grammar skills to improve their writing, with an emphasis on sentence development and punctuation.
-Essay writing includes narrative, informative, and persuasive writing and several short research assignments with an emphasis on citations, works cited, and annotated bibliographies.
+Students read and interpret a variety of literature including Julius Caesar, Our Town, “Letter From Birmingham Jail,” and To Kill A Mockingbird.
+Students study language registers and the History of our English Language.
+We review grammar skills to improve their writing, with an emphasis on sentence development and punctuation.
+Essay writing includes narrative, informative, persuasive writing, with several short research assignments.
+There is an emphasis on citations, works cited, and annotated bibliographies.
 Vocabulary emphasis is on academic vocabulary along with roots, prefixes, and suffixes.

 English IIA (Grade 10)

-The curriculum is similar to English II with an emphasis on moving at an accelerated pace with more independent practice.
-Besides the English II literature, students will also read several nonfiction selections.
+The curriculum is similar to English II with an emphasis on moving at an accelerated pace, and with more independent work and practice.
+Besides the English II literature, students will also read 1984 and several nonfiction selections.
 There will be an emphasis on practice for the ACT.
 Use of resources to find correct English usage and formatting rules will be encouraged.
 Additional writing will be required.
 Vocabulary will include a more extensive list of academic vocabulary words.

 English III (Grade 11)

 English Language Arts III builds on reading strategies and communication skills learned in English II.
 Students will read and analyze a variety of literary and informational texts.
-Major texts include The Crucible, The Great Gatsby, and Night, which will be read primarily in group settings.
+Major texts include The Crucible and The Great Gatsby, which will be read primarily in group settings.
 In-class discussions are expected weekly to continue developing verbal communication skills and analyzing larger themes of the texts.
 Students will continue to develop writing skills, focusing on grammar, clarity, and using appropriate language registers.

 English IIIA (Grade 11)

-English/Language Arts III [A] focuses on analyzing larger themes from various novels and texts (including but not limited to: The Crucible, The Great Gatsby, Night) and applying them to real-world issues.
+English Language Arts IIIA focuses on analyzing larger themes from various novels and texts (including but not limited to: The Crucible and The Great Gatsby) and applying them to real-world issues.
 Students will also read and analyze a variety of shorter literary and informational texts.
 Reading is expected to be done independently at an accelerated pace.
 Students will continue to develop writing skills, focusing on grammar, clarity, and using appropriate language registers.

 English IV (Grade 12)

-English IV continues to develop writing, grammar, research and literary analysis skills.
-Course topics include MLA format, resumes and college admissions essays, Hamlet, The Canterbury Tales, rhetorical devices, argumentative essays, and choice book circles.
+The focus of English IV is to develop writing, grammar, research and literary analysis skills.
+Course topics include MLA format, resumes and college admissions essays, Hamlet, The Canterbury Tales, satire, rhetorical devices, argumentative essays, and choice book circles.

 Speech (Grades 9-12)